GetQueueUrl - Amazon Simple Queue Service

 Examples

-The following example query request gets the URL for the specified queue.
+The following are examples of using the GetQueueUrl API via both JSON and query protocols.
 The structure of AUTHPARAMS depends on the signature of the API request.
 For more information, see Examples of Signed Signature Version 4 Requests in the AWS General Reference.

 Example